kkrruumm/iw4x-updoot/README.md

 You may then run `./iw4x-updoot.sh` again to perform an installation as if you had just installed MW2.

+- Updating:

+Just run `./iw4x-updoot.sh`, the same as installation- this script knows where it is because it knows where it isn't.

 # What about launching the game?
 Add iw4x.exe as a non-steam game via your Steam client, launch from there as per usual with iw4x.